 How to use the High-3 military retirement calculator?

-The High-3 Calculator is used to calculate the monthly retirement pay for active duty and reserve components of military service.
-It takes into account the highest 36 months of basic military pay received by a service member during any period of continuous active duty including any periods of active duty for training.
-The High-3 calculator can be used to estimate "High 3" retirement pay, which is the average of the most recent 36 months' basic pay upon retirement.
+The High-3 Calculator calculates the monthly retirement pay for active duty and reserve components of military service.
+It considers the highest 36 months of basic military pay received by a service member during any period of continuous active duty, including any periods of active duty for training.
+The High-3 calculator can estimate “High 3” retirement pay, the average of the most recent 36 months’ basic pay upon retirement.
+Additionally, the High-3 Calculator takes into account the cost of living adjustments (COLA) and includes any special or incentive pays.
+This tool is helpful for service members to plan for their retirement and understand the potential financial benefits of active duty.
+By using the High-3 Calculator, individuals can make informed decisions about their future and ensure they are maximizing their retirement benefits.

 Military Retiree pay options

-They can be confusing for military retirees and service members counting their retirement points.
-What if you could look at one simple online calculator and be able to see your military retirement pay for any rank or number of years served before deciding whether it's worth staying in the military?
-Like all things in the military, there are several factors that contribute to determining your retirement pay.
+They can be confusing for military retirees and service members, counting their retirement points.
+What if you could look at one simple online calculator and see your military retirement pay for any rank or number of years served before deciding whether it’s worth staying in the military?
+Like all things in the military, several factors determine your retirement pay.

-Retirement pay is determined by multiplying your average base pay for each year of service times 2.5 percent.
-That's multiplied again by the number of years you've served over 20 years.
+Calculate your Retirement pay by multiplying your average base pay for each year of service by 2.5 percent.
+That’s multiplied again by the years you’ve served over 20 years.
 However, most people have seen their military pay decrease year after year due to the pay caps imposed by Congress for military personnel.
-You also have to be aware of how long you've served plus any other time in service that could affect your final number.
+You must also know how long you’ve served and any other service time that could affect your final number.

 The government has a few legacy military retirement pay programs.
-The choices of which one to choose will depend on when you enter military service.
+Which one you choose will depend on when you enter military service.
 Veterans in active service after 1986 have enrolled in the Final Pay Retirement Pay System or High 36 Retirement Pay System.
-Those whose registration was made after 1 January 2019 will be eligible for the Blended Retirement System.
+Those registered after 1 January 2019 will be eligible for the Blended Retirement System.

 Do you want to protect your military pay?

-The Spouse Benefit Plan is an insurance strategy designed specifically to benefit the entire family of retired service members who receive retirement benefits, especially while everyone is still alive.
+The Spouse Benefit Plan is an insurance strategy explicitly designed to benefit the entire family of retired service members who receive retirement benefits, especially while everyone is still alive.

 E7 pension vs SBP